 became father to his son Ishmael, by Hagar.
 (Gen. 16:16) But Ishmael was

-themselves.
+come.
 Jehovah confirmed to Abraham that his own wife, Sarah, though

-“Listen to me, YOU people who are pursuing after righteousness, YOU who
+“Listen to me, you people who are pursuing after righteousness, you who

 are seeking to find Jehovah.
-Look to the rock from which YOU were hewn
+Look to the rock from which you were hewn

-out, and to the hollow of the pit from which YOU were dug out.
+out, and to the hollow of the pit from which you were dug out.
 Look to

-Abraham YOUR father and to Sarah who gradually brought YOU forth with
+Abraham your father and to Sarah who gradually brought you forth with

 childbirth pains.
 For he was one when I called him, and I proceeded to

-bless him and to make him many." ―Isaiah
+bless him and to make him many."
+(Isaiah

-It would take time for the nation to
+It would take time for Abraham

-which is "evidently referring to the very beginning of their development
+Scriptures notes that this is "evidently referring to the very beginning of their development

 as a people."
 (Isa.
 44:1,2) ―it-2 pp.